Speed Trial Rights in California

 After receiving a blood-alcohol-analysis report, the DA filed charges against Mr. Dews, accusing him of violating Vehicle Code sections 23152 (a), driving under the influence of alcohol, & 23152 (b), driving with a blood-alcohol concentration of 0.08%, or more.

 An arrest warrant was issued on July 21, 2011, but the police did not arrest Mr. Dews until February 11, 2013.
 His arraignment was on February 20, 2013.

-On April 16, 2013, Mr. Dews filed a motion to dismiss because the 19-month delay between the arrest warrant and arraignment date violated his speedy trial rights under the state and federal Constitutions.
+On April 16, 2013, Mr. Dews filed a motion to dismiss.
+His motion was based on the grounds that the 19-month delay between the arrest warrant and arraignment date violated his speedy trial rights under the state and federal Constitutions.

-The trial court in San Francisco denied his motion without balancing the Barker factors.
+The San Francisco trial court judge denied his motion without balancing the Barker factors.
 (Barker v.
 Wingo (1972) 407 U.S. 514).

 On May 17, 2013, Mr. Dews filed a petition for a writ of mandate with the appellate division of the superior court raising only the federal speedy trial issue.
 The appellate division denied the writ.

-Mr. Dews filed a writ with the Court of Appeal challenging the appellate division’s decision.
+Mr. Dews filed a petition for a writ with the Court of Appeal, challenging the appellate division's decision.